Types Of Nightmares And How To Cope With Them

 • Read or watch content that makes you feel calm and happy.

-Online therapy may help relieve nightmares
+Online therapy may relieve nightmares

-Studies have found that online image rehearsal therapy can be useful and effective at treating recurring nightmares, particularly for those living with PTSD.
+Studies have found that online image rehearsal therapy can be helpful and effective at treating recurring nightmares, particularly for those living with PTSD.
 In one study, internet-based therapy for nightmares was found to be effective in decreasing nightmare frequency and reducing nightmare distress.

 Learn the impacts of sleep deprivation